0xPARC/0xparc-intro-book/src/ec.typ

   Given a vector $angle.l a_1, ..., a_n angle.r in FF_q^n$ of scalars,
   the vector
   $ arrow(a) = sum a_i g_i in E$
-  is called the *Petersen commitment*.
+  is called the *Pedersen commitment*.
 ]

-We will see Petersen commitments later on in IPA.
+We will see Pedersen commitments later on in IPA.